Apzyte-Gamer/syntaxsoup-chirpy/_drafts/2023-12-24-hacking-summoners-greed.md

 ## How can we do it automatically..?

-While manually changing values is great, we can make an automated save editor that uses the latest `app.gamedata` and `user.gamedata` to automatically create our values.
+While manually changing values is great, we can make an automated save editor that uses the latest `app.gamedata` and `user.gamedata` to automatically edit our save.

+Firstly let's make a concept in Python.